Skip to main content

 • You want to verify consistency with internal standards

-Choosing your search sources
+Choose your search sources

-Similar Clauses searches in two places:
+Similar Clauses searches in two sources:

 • Curated and structured clauses

-• Typically fewer results
+• Higher quality, fewer results

-• Mass-extracted clauses from precedent documents
+• Clauses extracted from precedent documents

 • Larger volume of results